bhaveshlohana/HacktoberFest2020-Contributions/README.md

 - Intermediate:
 	- Add any one of your favorite algorithm in your favorite language, from simple to complex!
 - Expert:
-	-Add any graphical game in your favorite programming language!
+	- Add any graphical game in your favorite programming language!